BenjiFaccin/eclipsev2/docs/Indicators/Dependent Variable.md

 What you can immediately see is the non-consideration of second 2021-top, as on-chain metrics regarding my independent variables were too much contradictory.

-Now that the dependent variable and independent variables are set, successfully replicated and automatically updated, let’s introduce **[Eclipse](../Category/Methodology)**.
+Now that the dependent variable and independent variables are set, successfully replicated and automatically updated, let’s introduce Eclipse...